Macy's Great Tree: History

 The Rich's department store chain was sold to Federated Department Stores in 1975.
 After years of contraction, Federated closed Rich's main downtown store in the 1990s and moved the tree to nearby Underground Atlanta.
 In 2000, the tree was relocated once again to the rooftop of Rich's Lenox Square mall store, in the Buckhead (uptown) community, located north of the downtown and the midtown districts.
 Federated began a merger of the R.H.
 Macy's department stores with Rich's in the early 2000s, with the remaining Rich's stores being renamed Rich's-Macy's.
 On January 1, 2006, the Rich's name was dropped altogether in favor of the nationally known Macy's moniker.
 The 2005 holiday season was known as the last year of "Rich's Great Tree", even though the tradition continued as "The Great Tree at Macy's" (after two years as the Rich's-Macy's Great Tree).

 After two years of incidents involving the tree (the 2011 tree snapped upon installation, and the crane removing the 2012 tree collapsed, causing damage to the store), Macy's announced in November 2013 that the Great Tree would be replaced with a smaller artificial tree and placed in the corner of the mall parking lot, officially ending 65 years of Atlanta tradition.
 Atlantans can expect the new tree to grow higher with years, as Macy's is planning to keep adding tree footage with the years to come as its budget allows, since they can acquire three-foot (nearly one-meter) sections locally from the Alpharetta-based manufacturer.

 2020 brought changes caused by the COVID-19 pandemic: officials had set up the tree behind closed doors.

+In December 2023 Macy's announced they ended the yearly tradition of the tree lighting.